 Generally, provision of mobile phone services to the Group's major customers, including major mobile network operators and their dealers, are made in an open account with credit terms up to 30 days after the date of invoice.
 Subject to negotiations, credit terms can be extended to two to four months for certain customers with well-established trading and payment records on a case-by-case basis.
 Provision of mobile phone services to the Group's pre-paid users are made with payment in advance, whereas post-paid users are made in an open account with credit terms up to 12 days after the date of invoice.
-Payments for provision for telesales dealership services are made in bullet payments within one to five months after rendering of services.
-Further details on the Group's credit policy are set out in note 19(a).
+Further details on the Group's credit policy are set out in note 18(a).